smashtestio/smashtest/README.md

 ## What is SmashTEST?

-SmashTEST is a language for describing test cases.
+SmashTEST is a language for rapidly describing and deploying test cases.

 Greatly speed up your automated testing by storing tests in a tree.